quay/clair/Documentation/contribution/commit_style.md

 # Commit Style

-The Clair and ClairCore project utilize well structured commits.
+The Clair project utilizes well structured commits to keep the history useful and help with release automation.
 We suggest signing off on your commits as well.

 A typical commit will take on the following structure: